vanng822/facebook-nodejs/README.md

 * `me(callback, fields)` Specific method to get info of the logged user, same as /me when using graph-method.
 Fields is comma-separated for instance fields=id,name
 * `getAppFriends(callback, fields)` Return friends that use your Facebook application.
 Fields is comma-separated.
 * `my` Instance of My class

-	var fb = new Facebook(accessToken); // if have a valid accessToken for instance from js login fb.me(function(err, me) {
+Usage: if have a valid accessToken for instance from js login

+	var fb = new Facebook(accessToken);
+	fb.me(function(err, me) {
 		console.log(me);
 	});